The origin of all maps is direct experience. Direct experience is a source of knowledge and energy which is always available and has no substitute.1

 as a way to provide some structure and direction to my life

-to frame a period of life as research and ritual
+to frame a period of life as research and ritualday 5 (thursday)

 felt good to only have flip-phone during the day